SruthiKorembathe/CICDImplementation/Template-REST-API.md

 ```

 Note that for a 404 (Not found) it is helpful to include a message in the
-body indicating that the URL format is OK, but that the `PIZZA-ID` does not
+body indicating that the URL format is OK, but that the `PIZZA-ID` or
-match an existing pie.
+`PIZZA-TOPING-ID` does not match an existing pie or topping.
 This helps distinguish between a badly-formed URL and a missing resource.

-The message can be plain text (not processible by systems, but good for
+The error message can be plain text (not processible by systems, but good for
 humans), or a JSON body following agreed conventions (processible in software
 by callers).
+Using a JSON body for error is _particularly_ helpful as a remote UI can scan
+for the error cause, and provide a human message specific for their users.

 > [!NOTE]
 > The same comment about decorating the response body with metadata applies